pantelis/aiml-common/assignments/gaussian-processes-assignment.md

 ---
-title: Gaussian Processes Assignment
+title: Bayesian Optimization Assignment
 ---

-Gaussian Processes play an instrumental role in probabilistic modeling.
-In this assignment you are asked to
+In this assignment you are asked to study Gaussian Processes  as applied to Bayesian Optimization that is currently considered the cutting edge amongst hyperparameter optimization methods.

-1. Learn the fundamentals of GPs e.g. from [here](https://peterroelants.github.io/posts/gaussian-process-tutorial/) or [there](https://royalsocietypublishing.org/doi/10.1098/rsta.2011.0550).
-Write a set of notes (mixing markdown and from scratch Python code) that can be useful for someone that is just getting starting on GPs to get to known them.
-Research the topic and do not confine the treatment to only those sources.

-2. Use [this TF Probability notebook](https://www.tensorflow.org/probability/examples/Gaussian_Process_Regression_In_TFP)  that applies Gaussian processes in the well known noisy sinusoidal dataset.

-3.
+1. (10 points) Learn the fundamentals of GPs e.g. from [here](https://distill.pub/2019/visual-exploration-gaussian-processes/) and the references therein e.g. [this one](https://peterroelants.github.io/posts/gaussian-process-tutorial/).

+2. (20 points) See [this](https://ax.dev/docs/bayesopt) tutorial and use BOTorch to do [Bayesian Optimization](https://arxiv.org/abs/1206.2944) of the hyperparameters of the [Yolact++](https://arxiv.org/abs/1912.06218) with ResNet-101 feature extraction network for a semantic segmentation use case that will be given to you.
+When you execute this step, you will be provided with a docker container and data for this use case.

+## Extra credit (5 points)

+Prototype the assignment as an [executable book](https://jupyterbook.org/intro.html) and publish it on Github pages.
+This will serve the proof of concept for the course site itself to be migrated to a `jupyterbook` format.